The Top Restaurants to try in Greenville SC

 If you happen to visit during the summer treat yourself to the Southern style Tomato Pie dish – you will not be dissapointed.
 Other fantastic choices include the Shrimp Scampi and any of the creative Pizza selections.
 As far as appetizers go you cannot beat the Sweet Potato Hummus.
 If you have room left over, you will want to treat yourself to one of the best scratch made desserts in town.
 Don’t hesitate and go for the delicious S’mores!

 Best southern style food: Tupelo Honey

 Tupelo Honey is a very popular Southern chain which originally opened in Asheville.
 The downtown Greenville location is particularly popular for Sunday brunch.
 Here you can feast on all sorts of specialty Southern style dishes including Shrimp and Grits, Sweet potato pancakes, and a fantastic Black Eyed Peas breakfast bowl.
-To start, a plate of hot Southern biscuits and honey/jam will be brought to your table.
+Start your meal off on a delicious note with fresh Southern biscuits served with honey and local jam.
 These are by far the most delicious biscuits in town.

 Lunch at Tupelo Honey is also fantastic.
-They offer a great 3 for $12 deal lunch deal where you can choose 1/2 a sandwich, a salad, and side.
+They offer a variety of lunch combos priced under 15 bucks where you can choose 1/2 sandwich and 2 sides.
 The vegetable plate is another fantastic deal.
 For just $15, you can pick amongst a variety of sides for a healthy, delicious lunch.
-This is one of those places where you get so filled up from the complimentary biscuits that it is hard to make room for any appetizers.
+This is one of those places where you get so filled up from the biscuits that it is hard to make room for any appetizers.
 If you do decide to test one out, go for the Chef’s mason jar dips or the pimento nachos.